wp-plugins/toolbar-removal-completely-disable/readme.txt

 The code of "Admin Bar Removal" and "ToolBar Removal" was unified, based on "Disable Admin Bar and ToolBar" plugin.
 The Add-On "Admin Bar Removal Node" and "ToolBar Removal Node" was trasformed on standalone plugin for node/group removal only!

 Is planned compatibility update for WordPress 3.8+ and 3.9+ ?
-No!
-The only plugin that is updated for compatibility with WordPress 3.8+ and 3.9+ is [WP ToolBar Removal](http://wordpress.org/plugins/wp-toolbar-removal/) Please: migrate to it A.S.A.P.
+The plugin that is updated for compatibility with WordPress 3.8+ and 3.9+ is [WP ToolBar Removal](http://wordpress.org/plugins/wp-toolbar-removal/) Please: migrate to it A.S.A.P.

 Rules: